 Even with the best intentions, server configurations drift over time.
 Someone needs to troubleshoot an issue and temporarily opens a port.
 A Docker container gets deployed with unexpected port mappings.
 A cloud security group rule gets added during an emergency and never removed.
 Automated deployment scripts change without updating the documentation.

 This isn’t about carelessness – it’s about the reality of managing production systems.
 Things change, emergencies happen, multiple people make modifications.
 Your internal security checklist from three months ago doesn’t reflect what’s actually exposed today.
 External scanning catches these changes because it doesn’t rely on documentation or memory.
+There’s a real gap between what firewall rules catch and what continuous port monitoring reveals.

 Different Services, Different Visibility